RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/23-ISA.md

 <sup>17</sup> Which bringeth forth the chariot and horse, the army and the power; they shall lie down together, they shall not rise: they are extinct, they are quenched as tow.
 <sup>18</sup> Remember ye not the former things, neither consider the things of old.
 <sup>19</sup> Behold, I will do a new thing; now it shall spring forth; shall ye not know it?
 I will even make a way in the wilderness, [and] rivers in the desert.
-<sup>20</sup> The beast of the field shall honour me, the dragons and the owls : because I give waters in the wilderness, [and] rivers in the desert, to give drink to my people, my chosen.
+<sup>20</sup> The beast of the field shall honour me, the dragons and the owls: because I give waters in the wilderness, [and] rivers in the desert, to give drink to my people, my chosen.
 <sup>21</sup> This people have I formed for myself; they shall shew forth my praise.
 <sup>22</sup> But thou hast not called upon me, O Jacob; but thou hast been weary of me, O Israel.
 <sup>23</sup> Thou hast not brought me the small cattle of thy burnt offerings; neither hast thou honoured me with thy sacrifices.
 I have not caused thee to serve with an offering, nor wearied thee with incense.